 Checking your report or card statement for limit changes is key, and like errors on your credit report, a reduction in credit limits or closed credit accounts can also negatively affect your credit.

 Unknown additional addresses, accounts, and lines of credit.

 Look for unfamiliar and unauthorized inquiries, lines of credit, and addresses.
 These could be signs of identity theft or simply errors that can easily be fixed.
 Dispute an error ASAP.

-If you’re unhappy with your credit score, now’s a good time to start slowly rebuilding your credit.
+If you’re unhappy with your credit score, or you’re in the process of placing disputes, now’s a good time to start slowly rebuilding your credit.

 Self is a company offering small Credit Builder Loans for people who have bad credit and aren’t able to qualify for a credit card to rebuild credit.
 It’s also for people who are just starting out building credit and don’t want to open a credit card yet.

 Basically, if your credit score is low, Self is a good option for you.
 They don’t turn anyone down for the loan because of their credit history, or lack thereof.*

 Self Financial compensates us when you sign up for Self Financial using the links we provided